techidaily/site-games-able/source/_posts/nvidias-rtx-4090-a-trifecta-of-regrets.md

 ![RTSS OSD stats appearing in Valorant](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/rtss-osd-stats-appearing-in-valorant.png)

  Even in graphically demanding AAA games, my GPU usage rarely exceeds 90 percent.
 And that's because my CPU can't keep up.
-I use a Ryzen 5900X, which is a generation older than the top-of-the-line AMD Ryzen processors available today, like[the Ryzen 7800X3D, 7900X3D, and 7950X3D](https://www.makeuseof.com/ryzen-9-7950x3d-vs-ryzen-9-7900x3d-vs-ryzen-7-7800x3d/) .
+I use a Ryzen 5900X, which is a generation older than the top-of-the-line AMD Ryzen processors available today, like [the Ryzen 7800X3D, 7900X3D, and 7950X3D](https://www.makeuseof.com/ryzen-9-7950x3d-vs-ryzen-9-7900x3d-vs-ryzen-7-7800x3d/) .

 ## 2 Power Consumption Is Very High

  The RTX 4090 is a monster of a GPU that consumes a lot of power.
-The Founders Edition (reference) version of the RTX 4090 has a[TDP (Thermal Design Power)](https://www.makeuseof.com/tag/thermal-design-power-technology-explained/) of 450W.
+The Founders Edition (reference) version of the RTX 4090 has a [TDP (Thermal Design Power)](https://www.makeuseof.com/tag/thermal-design-power-technology-explained/) of 450W.
 This means the GPU can consume up to 450W under general usage.

  However, the RTX 4090 I own is no ordinary unit.
 It's the Colorful iGame RTX 4090 Neptune, a liquid-cooled variant with a 360mm radiator that has a TDP of 630W!
 Like this one, several RTX 4090 variants from NVIDIA's board partners have a TDP higher than 450W.